What we do

 We help organizations securely manage video-rich workflows, leading to instant situational awareness, increased productivity and lower operational costs.

-We can deliver any data source to any destination, instantaneously, providing authorized access to any network at any level of classification through a single, IA-accredited infrastructure.
+We can deliver data from any source to any destination, instantaneously, providing authorized access to any network at any level of classification through a single, IA-accredited infrastructure.
 This streamlines workflows, increases responsiveness and reduces operational complexity, enabling collaboration and faster, better-informed decisions.

 Thinklogical manufactures the only mid-to-large scale fiber-optic KVM matrix switches that are IA-accredited to manage multiple classifications of information through a single switch, dramatically reducing infrastructure cost and complexity, increasing cyber-security and minimizing the requirement to air-gap networks at the desktop.